KDE/documentation-docs-kdenlive-org/effects_and_filters/video_effects/utility/histogram.rst

    * - Mode
      - Selection
      - Set mode
-   * - Components to display
+   * - Components to Display
      - Selection
      - Set what color components to display
    * - Foreground Opacity
      - Float
-     - Set foreground opacity [1]_.
+     - Set foreground opacity\ [1]_.
 Default is 0.7.
    * - Background Opacity
      - Float
-     - Set background opacity [1]_.
+     - Set background opacity\ [1]_.
 Default is 0.5
+   * - Colors Mode
+     - Selection
+     - Set how the scope is using various color combinations for displaying the results

 The following selection items are available: